nteract/grants/numfocus-dev-grant-fall-2020.md

 **Brief Budget Justification (How will the money be spent?):**

-The money will be allocated to the payment of a technical writing contractor to support documenting the our API surface area.
+The money will be allocated to the payment of a technical writing contractor to support documenting the our API surface area and desktop application.

 **Timeline of Deliverables:**

-We intended to complete the documentation work by...
+We intend to complete the documentation work by February 2021.
+We anticipate that the timeline for the project will proceed as follows:

+- November - December: Contractor search and on-boarding
+- January: Technical writer contributes documentation changes to projects.
+- February: Polish and announce new documentation page.